hniksic/sendable/README.md

 ## When is SendRc useful?

-You might consider `SendRc` if:
+You should consider `SendRc` if:

 * your values form an acyclic graph or a hierarchy with cross-references;
 * you build and use the hierarchy from a single thread;
 * you need to occasionally move the whole thing to another thread.

-Within the confines of a single thread, using `Rc` and `RefCell` to represent acyclic graphs and data sharing is ergonomic and safe.
-It is also efficient because single-threaded manipulation doesn't require atomics or locks, makes `deref()` trivial, and allows the compiler to inline `borrow()` and `borrow_mut()` and even optimize them away where they are not globally observable.
+Within the confines of a single thread, `Rc` and `RefCell` provide an ergonomic and safe representation of acyclic graphs.
+They are also efficient because single-threaded manipulation doesn't require atomics or locks, makes `deref()` trivial, and allows the compiler to inline `borrow()` and `borrow_mut()` and even optimize them away where they are not globally observable.

-In programs that process many such graphs it comes in very useful to be able to create them in one thread and ship them to another for processing (and possibly to a third one for destruction).
+In programs that process many such graphs it comes very useful to be able to create them in one thread and ship them off to another for processing (and possibly to a third one for teardown).
 Given that types like `RefCell` and `Cell` are `Send`, the idea is not unthinkable.
 The trouble is with `Rc`, which is neither `Send` nor `Sync`, and for good reason.
 Even though it would be perfectly safe to move an entire hierarchy of `Rc<RefCell<T>>`s from one thread to another, the borrow checker doesn't allow it because